Dcody22/Dcody22/README.md

-My name is Drake Cody and I am a finance and business analytics major at Baylor University.
-I mainly program in python but do know several other languages.
-If you are interested in learning more about my projects or would like to collaborate, please reach out on linkedin. https://www.linkedin.com/in/drake-cody-0a1001125/.
+I am a finance and business analytics major at Baylor University.
+Please connect with me on linkedin if you find any of my projects interesting.  https://www.linkedin.com/in/drake-cody-0a1001125/.